kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 a ReferenceGrant had allowed a specific reference.

 Because this relies on each individual controller to implement the logic, it is possible that implementations may become inconsistent.
-To avoid that, we'll provide a standard library for implementing ReferenceGrant.
+Target avoid that, we'll provide a standard library for implementing ReferenceGrant.
 We'll also strongly recommend that every API that relies on ReferenceGrant includes robust conformance tests covering this functionality.
 Existing